felipeimp22/felipeimp22/README.md

 ### 🤳 who am i ?
-My name is Felipe, i'm a full stack developer and I'm a technology lover 😍.
+My name is Felipe, i'm a full stack developer, Tech lead and I'm a technology lover 😍.

-I believe that the most important thing to do is to always be in search of knowledge and teach it on to other people.
+I believe that the most important thing to do is to always be in search of knowledge and teach it on to other peoples.

 Currently I'm in love with devops.
 <br/>